vipshop/twemproxy-vip/README.md

 + **server_retry_timeout**: The timeout value in msec to wait for before retrying on a temporarily ejected server, when auto_eject_host is set to true.
 Defaults to 30000 msec.
 + **server_failure_limit**: The number of consecutive failures on a server that would lead to it being temporarily ejected when auto_eject_host is set to true.
 Defaults to 2.
 + **servers**: A list of server address, port and weight (name:port:weight or ip:port:weight) for this server pool.
++ **replication_from**: This key is for slave pool, and requires another pool name in the same the configuration file.
+It means the slave pool is replication pool of the master pool.
++ **replication_mode**: This key is for master pool and storage commands(set, add, replace, append, prepend, cas).
+It has three possible values:0, 1 and 2. if 2, nutcracker sent the worst response of master pool and slave pool to client. if 1, nutcracker sent the master pool response to client, and if slave pool response is not equal to master pool, record in log file. if 0, nutcracker sent the master pool response to client, and do not care about the slave pool response.
++ **write_back_mode**: This key is for master pool, and has two possible values:0, 1.
+If we get(gets) from the master pool and result miss, then penetrate to the slave pool and hit the result, at this time, if 0, nutcracker does not write back to master pool, otherwise 1.
 + **tcpkeepalive**: A boolean value that controls if tcp keepalive enabled.
 Defaults to false.
 + **tcpkeepidle**: The time value in msec that a connection is in idle, and then twemproxy check this connection whether dead or not.
 + **tcpkeepcnt**: The number of tcpkeepalive attempt check if one idle connection dead times when the client always had no reply.